fnmdx111/Towel/README.md

 Build
 ----

-We threw away the make building system and changed to Waf.
+We threw away the old Make building system and changed to Waf.
 Run

-    waf configure --docs build

-or if you don't want the documentations,

     waf configure build

+to build for Towel compiler executable `towel` for now.

+If you want some documentations, e.g. manuals, run

+    waf configure build --docs

+If you want to build native executable instead of the one of OCaml bytecodes, run

+    waf configure build --native

 License